About

 • Using a dough whisk or a spatula, mix the ingredients to form a rough dough.

-• Increase the speed by 1 level (speed 3 in a kitchen aid mixer) and knead the dough for a further 12-15 minutes until it’s smooth and elastic.
+• Increase the speed by 1 or 2 levels (speed 3 or 4 in a kitchen aid mixer) and knead the dough for a further 12 – 15 minutes until it's smooth and elastic.

-• While the dough is proofing, prepare the bread loaf pan.
-Butter 1 – 9 x 5 inch loaf pan and set aside, until the dough is ready.
+• While the dough is proofing, prepare the bread loaf pans.
+Butter 1 – 9 x 5 inch loaf pan for a very large loaf, or 2 – 8.5 x 4.5 inch loaf pans for smaller loaves, and set aside until the dough is ready.

 • Once the dough is rolled up, pinch the seams to seal it, and tuck in the two sides and pinch these seams as well.
 Make sure all the seams are on one side (this will be the bottom) and the other side is smooth and seam-free (this will be the top).

-• Preheat oven to 375°F, during the last 30 minutes of the second proofing time.
-It’s best for the oven to be preheated to the right temperature for at least 20 minutes, before baking the bread.
+• Preheat the oven (conventional oven) to 375°F / 190°C, during the last 30 minutes of the second proofing time.
+It’s best for the oven to be preheated to the right temperature for at least 20 minutes before baking the bread.

-• When the bread loaf is ready and the oven has preheated, place the loaf pan in the middle of the oven, and bake for 45 minutes.
-It’s done when it sounds hollow when the bread is tapped on top, OR when the internal temperature has reached 195°F.
+• When the bread loaf is ready and the oven has preheated, place the loaf pans in the middle of the oven, and bake for 35 – 45 minutes.
+Make sure there is at least 2 inches of space between the pans to allow for proper air circulation.
+The bread is done when it sounds hollow when tapped on top, OR when the internal temperature reaches 195°F / 91°C.

-• Remove the pan from the oven, and keep it in a warm place (away from drafts) to cool.
-After about 10 minutes, remove the bread from the pan and keep it on a wire rack to cool down completely.
+• Remove the pans from the oven and keep in a warm place (away from drafts) to cool.
+After about 10 minutes, remove the bread from the pans and keep it on a wire rack to cool down completely.
 The bread is now ready to be served.

-• Optional – brush melted butter on the top while it’s hot to add more buttery flavor.
+• Optional – brush melted butter on top while it's hot to add more buttery flavor.

-• Keep the loaf in a bread box at room temperature for upto 4 – 5 days, or slice and keep in the freezer for up to 1 month.
+• Keep the loaf (or loaves) in a bread box at room temperature for up to 4 – 5 days, or slice and keep in the freezer for up to 1 month.

 Flour

-If you use a scale to measure the flour, the amount of liquid given in the recipe should be perfectly sufficient to make a wonderfully soft bread loaf.
+If you use a scale to measure the flour, the amount of liquid given in the recipe should be perfectly sufficient to make wonderfully soft bread loaves.

 However, if you use MEASURING CUPS to measure flour, please use the spoon and level method to weigh the flour accurately.
 When using cups, you risk having MORE flour than intended, which will result in a dense, heavy bread.
 Or you may end up using more water than stated in the recipe to compensate for the extra flour.